 - Potential severity of hazards–consider not only high-probability hazards but high-severity hazards, even if they’re not likely to occur

 - Sources and frequency of exposure

 - Types of measures used to control hazards

-Although you’ll be making assessments for this section, remember that they’re only for prioritizing occupational health and safety issues and they’re likely not complete or sufficient to determine appropriate hazard controls (see 5.1.2 for more on the Hierarchy of Controls).
+Although you’ll be making assessments for this section, remember that they’re only for prioritizing occupational health and safety issues and they’re likely not complete or sufficient to determine appropriate hazard controls.
+You can see 5.1.2 for more on the hierarchy of controls.

 For more on risk assessment methodologies, see Appendices F and O.

 You should establish the priority for addressing concerns based on a number of considerations, including:

 - The potential business consequences.
 These may include things such as effect on productivity, revenue, sales, and/or profit; public image; and similar considerations.

 - The potential for system improvements